adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/logistic_regression_AME_Wald_z_test_proportions.md

 \hspace{2cm} (29)
 \end{equation}
 ```
-This way I have shown the equivalence of the 2-sample Wald’s z-statistic for comparing proportions with unpooled variances and the average marginal effect of the logistic regression with a single binary predictor distinguishing the compared samples.
+This way I have shown the structural equivalence of the 2-sample Wald’s z-statistic for comparing proportions with unpooled variances and the average marginal effect of the logistic regression with a single binary predictor distinguishing the compared samples.

 Also, since the Estimated Marginal Means (EM-Means) on so defined logistic regression and “re-grided” to the probability scale represent the estimated probabilities, the contrast comparing them through the Wald’s approach yields exactly the same result.

 Although some minor discrepancies exist due to Maximum Likelihood Estimation, even for so small samples (N=10 and 20) the agreement is just perfect.